AkstonCap/swapService/README.md

 ### USDD->USDC (Asset‑Mapped Receival Account)

-The USDD → USDC direction no longer uses a `reference` like `solana:<address>`.
-Instead, you publish (or update) a Nexus Asset **you own** that maps the USDD transfer txid to your Solana receival address.
+Publish (or update) a Nexus Asset **you own** that maps the USDD transfer txid to your Solana receival address.
 The service matches on two fields: `txid_toService` (the USDD credit transaction hash) AND `owner` (the signature chain that sent the USDD).
 When it finds an asset row containing a `receival_account`, it sends USDC there.

 High‑level flow:
 1. You send USDD to the service treasury.